 Marrying your best friend is one of the most fulfilling things you can do.
 Marriage is full of happiness, adventure, fun, and steamy sex.
 So, why does everyone seem to have such horror stories about their first year of marriage?
 We’re looking at six truths about marriage you need to know about before you put a ring on it.

-#1 Marriage doesn’t change your relationship.
 One of the reasons many relationships snowball down the bunny hill after marriage is down to one word—change.
-Or should I say, the lack thereof?
+Or should we say, the lack thereof?
+[Read: 16 questions to make talking about marriage really easy]

 After getting married, some men think women become clean, caring, and domestic.
 Conversely, some women feel like men will become romantic, protective, and emotionally available.
 Even if none of these personality traits existed in the relationship prior to tying the knot.

-#2 Marriage doesn’t mean the end of your sex life.
-Always remember these words: your sex life can only be what *you* make of it.
-In my experience, marriage has been the opposite of sexless.
-Way, way opposite.
+Always remember these words – your sex life can only be what *you* make of it.
+In our experience, marriage is the opposite of sexless.
+Way, way opposite, especially in the first year of marriage.

-My first year of marriage we never left the bedroom, and I can happily say that after years of marriage, the same is still true.
-Sex every day is an absolute must, not only because orgasms are fantastic, but because it bonds us as a unit. *Um, and did I mention the orgasms?*
+Regular sex as a married couple is an absolute must, not only because orgasms are fantastic, but because it bonds you as a unit. *Um, and did we mention the orgasms?*

 Differing factors affect your desire to get down and do the dirty with your mate after marriage.
 Pregnancy, children, financial stresses, living situations, and weight gain are all common reasons, but if something is a priority you’ll make time for it.
 [Read: 10 ways to make married sex feel like a one night stand]